-Low growing Portulaca flowers are a ground cover that is sure to please.
-Native to Brazil, Argentina, and Uruguay, it should be no surprise to discover, that annual Portulaca plants are drought and heat tolerant.
+Low-growing Portulaca flowers are a ground cover that is sure to please.
+Also called Purslane flowers, they are native to Brazil, Argentina, and Uruguay.
+It should be no surprise to discover, that annual Portulaca plants are drought and heat tolerant.
+And perhaps best of all, the plants are easy to grow.

 Did you Know?
 Portulaca seeds are edible raw or cooked.
 Seed can be ground up and put into recipes, soups, and sauces.

-Grow Portulaca plants from seed.
+Grow Portulaca flowers from seed.
 These annuals are prolific re-seeders.
 Make sure to plant them where they can reseed and grow, year after year.

 When planting seeds, it is not necessary to cover them.
 They require light to germinate.